>

 • These duties are not cumulative with the sectoral tariffs announced.

-• China is the exception – it now faces additional duties since start of 2025 of 145% as at 10 April.
+• China is the exception – faced additional duties since start of 2025 of 145% on 10 April, but then additional duties were temporarily reduced to 30% in May until July while US-China negotiations continue.

 • How the US Government did the assessment for each country – focus on trade balances in goods.